jmm/pathmodify/README.md

       expose: '...'
     }

-If you don't want to alias the `id` to something else, return anything else.
+If you don't want to alias the `id` to something else, return anything else (or nothing).